ejohansson13/concepts_explained/Terminology.md

 # Definitions

-Computer Vision - comprehension of a program in response to visual stimulus; includes image detection, image segmentation, image synthesis, and other areas of machine learning related to the understanding of visible information
+Computer Vision - comprehension or analysis of a program in response to visual stimulus; includes image classification, image detection, image segmentation, and other areas of machine learning or artificial intelligence related to the understanding of information presented in a visible medium

+Image Classification - successful categorization of relevant objects in an image

-Image Detection -
+Image Detection - location and identification of relevant objects in an image

-Image Segmentation - defintion
+Image Generation - formation of a visually coherent image from previous incoherent noise

+Image Segmentation - isolation and partition of relevant objects in an image; often accompanied by a box demonstrating the boundaries of the specified object

-Image Synthesis -
+Image Synthesis - see Image Generation

-Natural Language Processing -
+Natural Language Processing - comprehension or analysis of a program in response to information presented in a texual medium; includes sentiment analysis, text generation, text summarization, and other areas of machine learning or artificial intelligence related to the understanding of text